lisacheng-choco/Dynamic-Import/README.md

 However, It becomes a challenge while the new data source and transformation method are introduced.
 The impacts are:

-1. Need to modify `data_etl.py` and may impact existing code.
+1. Need to modify `data_etl.py` and may impact existing code and functionality.
-2. As the number of data sources grows, the conditional statements in the `main` function become unwieldy and harder to maintain.
+2. As the number of data sources grows, the conditional statements in the `transform_data` function become unwieldy and harder to maintain.

 ### Solution
-1. Adopt dynamic import modules by using `__import__` and `getattr`.
+1. Separate different datasource classes into seperate modules, `data_etl/datasource_a.py` and `data_etl/datasource_b.py`.
-2. Separate different datasource classes into seperate modules, `data_etl/datasource_a.py` and `data_etl/datasource_b.py`.
+2. Adopt dynamic import modules by using `__import__` and `getattr`.

-Here is the code
+Here is the code.

 ```python
 # data_etl/datasource_a.py
 class Datasource_A:
     def transform(self):